-Online poker in Pennsylvania is getting ready to launch July 15th with the legalization of online gambling in the state.
-Online operators will be allowed to offer any poker game they want so long as they attain the license.
+Online poker in Pennsylvania was ready to launch July 15th with the legalization of online gambling in the state.
+Online operators are allowed to offer any poker game they want so long as they attain the license.
 PokerStars and partypoker are among the seven companies to have secured and paid for online poker licenses and due to the state population of 13 million the potential in the market is great, especially if PA goes the same route as Nevada, Delaware, and New Jersey by joining the Multi-State Internet Gaming Association which allows players to combine pools in the states.
+However, for some reason, none of the online casinos in the state have released an online poker platform but it's predicted to be coming very soon.

 Best Online Poker Sites in Pennsylvania